chackl1990/fft-tools/README.md

 * Spectral audio analysis

 The algorithms are continuously refined and should currently be considered experimental research tools intended for critical Hi-Fi listening and technical evaluation.

+# License / Usage Notice

+This project currently does not provide a final open-source license.

+FFT Tools is still in a testing and research phase, and the future direction of the project is intentionally still open.

+Some parts of the code may have used existing implementations as technical references or starting points.
+This was not done to copy concepts, but because in certain low-level areas there are only a few practical or reasonable ways to implement the required functionality.

+The tool may be used for private testing at home.

+No warranty, liability, or guarantee of correctness, safety, compatibility, or audio quality is provided.

+Public tests, demonstrations, presentations, publications, comparisons, or similar uses must be discussed with the repository author in advance.

+The same applies if the tool, parts of the tool, or derived work based on the tool should be reused, redistributed, published online, or integrated into another project.
+Permission must be requested from the repository author as long as the license has not been precisely defined.

+In the highly unlikely event of a pull request, the contributor must be aware that the project license may still change in the future.
+By submitting a pull request, the contributor does so with this knowledge and automatically waives any claim to co-ownership, co-management, license control, project governance, or decision-making rights regarding the project.

+you can contact me by opening an issue.

+Regards, C.Hackl